bound1ess/mermaid-php/readme.md

 If you want to see this example in your browser, do the following:

-- Run `mermaid_php_code_directory/examples/create` file,
+- Execute `vendor/bound1ess/php-mermaid/examples/create` file,
-it will produce `mermaid_php_code_directory/example.html` HTML file
+it will produce `example.html` file in your project root directory.
-- Now set up development server with this command: `php -S localhost:8000`
+- Now set up a PHP development server by running this command: `php -S localhost:8000`.
-- View this file in your browser by visiting `localhost:8000/example.html`
+- View the `example.html` file in your browser by visiting `localhost:8000/example.html`.

 ## API

 *[I have not finished this section just yet, but it is going to be posted soon, I promise]*

+## TODO

+- Add support for node/link styling and classes.

 ## License information